Gauged Quintessence: Evolution of the gauge potential

 \subsection{Thermally decoupled}

 The $ \langle X_{\mu}X^{\mu} \rangle $ is given from Eq.~\eqref{eq:<XX>},

-where we ignored the small quantum correction to the dark gauge boson mass, and the scale factor dependence of the phase space is explicitly written.
+where the scale factor dependence of the phase space is explicitly written.
 Due to the expansion of the universe, the momenta of the particles are redshifted.
 Hence, if one knows the phase space density at the specific scale factor `$a_0$', one could find the phase space density at the arbitrary scale factor `$a$' by the relation $f(p,a_0)=f(a_0 p/a,a)$.

-In order to demonstrate the scale factor dependence of the $V_{\text{gauge}}$, it is convenient to use the comoving phase space density which is defined as the present phase space density $f(p,1)$.
-Then the $ \langle X_{\mu}X^{\mu} \rangle $ and the gauge potential can be written as